 For the past 50 years, the mission of the "Fighting Mules" ROTC Battalion has been to select, train, and commission future leaders for the U.S. Army.
-With over 275 ROTC programs in the United States, I am honored to note that the University of Central Missouri Fighting Mules Battalion is now ranked seventh in the nation.
+With over 275 ROTC programs in the University of Central Missouri Fighting Mules Battalion is now ranked seventh in the nation.
 After being ranked 230 just four years ago, this tremendous accomplishment is a great example of the type of transformational leadership provided by Lieutenant Colonel Jason C. Christenson and his cadre team.